Report: Rep. Matt Manweller had pattern of inappropriate behavior

 - Seattle increasing removals of homeless encampments

 Manweller had been working at CWU as a political-science professor.
-During his time there, two previous investigations examined also allegations against him, concluding that there was evidence to suggest he had violated the school’s sexual-harassment policy.
+During his time there, two previous investigations also examined allegations of sexual misconduct against him, concluding that there was evidence to suggest he had violated the school’s sexual-harassment policy.

+In one of those, a student reported that Manweller invited her to a bar in 2006 and propositioned her and a friend to have a threesome.
+Manweller disputed the accounts but conceded he may have said something in the bar meeting that caused offense.
+After that case, records show the dean issued a letter of reprimand, which Manweller said was later withdrawn as part of a settlement.

 This story will be updated.